Saulgg/asp-take-home/README.md

 ### React Testing Library and Jest
 * Used for writing tests.

+### Mock Service Worker (msw)
+* Used for testing components that depend on fetched data by mocking the server request.

 ## Installation

 To install the project you must run the following script: